Amongst the show gardens for Chelsea Flower Show in 2019 were striking displays of wildflowers, woodland retreats and cascading water features.

-Throughout various parts of the show this year were reminders of natural living and getting back to our roots and this was especially led by a ‘woodland wonder’ theme.
+Throughout various parts of the show were reminders of natural living and getting back to our roots and this was especially led by a ‘woodland wonder’ theme.
 The Duchess of Cambridge ‘Back to nature’ garden featured a tree house and many gardens were tied together with tones of wilderness-style beauty.

 We’ll begin to see more of this coming through, with garden furniture and products carrying a traditional ‘down-to-earth’ aesthetic.